jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/_index.md

-+++
+---
-title=  "Marriage and Domestic Affairs" description=  "Adam Smith explains Domestic and Family Law in the Simplified Lectures on Jurisprudence" author= "Adam Smith" image=  "/covers/lectures.jpg"
+title: "Marriage and Domestic Affairs"
+description: "Adam Smith explains Domestic and Family Law in the Simplified Lectures on Jurisprudence"
-# image=  https= //sorasystem.sirv.com/photos/family.jpg
-# heading=  Section 2
-+++
+image: /covers/lectures.jpg
+weight: 4
+---